jeffgerlach/mlops-nyc-rental-prices-pipeline/README.md

 ## Pipeline Graph View
 ![Pipeline](pipeline.png?raw=true)

-## Using MLFlow to Run the Pipeline
+## Using MLFlow to Run the Pipeline in local development

 Make sure you are in the root directory in your terminal.